 How To Choose A Kids Kick Scooter 2020 Guide

-In our previous blog, we looked at the benefits of kick scooters for kids.
+In our previous blog, we looked at the benefits of kids scooter.
 For those who are ready to invest in getting one, the myriad brands, types and features of kick scooters in the market can be mind-boggling.
 So, what kick scooter should you buy for your child?
 Here’s a check list and shopping guide.

 Two-wheels or three-wheels?

-Generally, there are 2 main types of kick scooters – 3 wheels and 2 wheels.
+Generally, there are 2 main types of kick scooters – 3 wheels scooter for kids and 2 wheel scooter.
 Most 3-wheel kick scooters have 2 wheels in front and 1 wheel behind, providing more stability than the 2 wheelers.

 Three-wheel scooters are recommended for the youngest first time riders who may not have the motor skills or balance yet to handle a 2-wheel scooter.
 With a 3-wheel kick scooter, young riders will find it easier to learn how to scoot.